nogibjj/Sjg80-MP11-Data_pipeline_using_Databricks/README.md

 ## GitHub Actions
 The project is integrated with GitHub Actions to automate various development processes.
 The workflow file, rust.yml, defines the CI/CD pipeline.
 This workflow performs the following tasks:

-Testing of Rust Code:
+-Testing of Rust Code:

    The workflow runs automated tests for the Rust code to ensure that it behaves correctly.

-Building Rust Code:
+-Building Rust Code:

    It compiles the Rust code to create the optimized binary for your project.

-Linting of Rust Code:
+-Linting of Rust Code:

    The code quality and style are checked for adherence to best practices.